On 23 August 1914 the British Expeditionary Force (BEF) clashed with the German army for the first time in World War One.

 8. The British saw it as a victory

-To this day, the British view the Battle of Mons as a victory.
-The BEF held off a much larger enemy force for 48 crucial hours.
+However, to this day, the British view the Battle of Mons as a victory.
+The BEF had been outnumbered by about 3:1 but had held off a much larger enemy force for 48 crucial hours.
 The battle also prevented the Germans from out-flanking the French army, and the British inflicted around 5,000 German casualties at a cost of only 1,600 men.

 9. The first Victoria Cross and Iron Cross of World War One were awarded

 The Victoria Cross and the Iron Cross were the highest awards for bravery which could be awarded to British and German forces.
-The first Victoria Cross of World War One was awarded to Lieutenant Maurice Dease, who took control of a machine-gun station by the Nimy Bridge despite being shot several times.
+The first Victoria Cross of World War One was awarded to Lieutenant Maurice Dease, who took control of a machine-gun station by the Nimy Bridge despite being shot several times, fighting up until the last moment to allow his section to escape.
 He later died of his wounds.

 The first Iron Cross of World War One was awarded to Musketier Oskar Niemeyer, who swam across the canal and opened a swing-bridge.
 This allowed German troops to cross the canal, and Niemeyer was killed soon after.